If you purchase an independently reviewed product or service through a link on our website, SPY.com may receive an affiliate commission.

 Want a healthy way to give your salads a little extra pep?
 Then add this Papa Vince Lemon Olive Oil to your kitchen and start giving yourself a reason to really enjoy a salad.
-This extra virgin olive oil has been infused with natural lemon flavor and can also be used for grilling, roasting, marinades and more.
-It’s even great as a dip when used with a loaf of delicious bread.
+This extra virgin olive oil has been infused with natural lemon flavor and can also be used for grilling, roasting, marinades, and more.
+It’s even great as a dip when used with a loaf of fresh bread.
 The oil inside the bottle is cold-pressed and delivers a full-bodied flavor, which will have you coming back time and again.

 16. Ellora Farms Extra Virgin Olive Oil

 The Ellora Farms Extra Virgin Olive Oil is another serial award-winning option.
 It’s created at the site of harvesting on the island of Crete in Greece.
-Constant weather on the island ensures the perfect conditions for producing the best olives, leading to olive oil that is hard to beat.
+Constant warm weather on the island ensures the perfect conditions for producing the best olives, leading to olive oil that is hard to beat.
 After harvesting, the olives are pressed and bottled on the same day to preserve flavor and quality.
 The oil itself offers a combination of fruitiness with a mild amount of peppery and herbed flavor.
 It also comes in one-liter tins, meaning there’s plenty for all of your olive oil needs.